 CfA astronomer Ilse Cleeves and her colleagues used the ALMA facility to obtain the first spatially resolved observations of gas emission in a protoplanetary disk, the closest one to us around the star TW Hydrae.
 They observed it in a relatively rare isotopic species of CO that enabled them to probe the full thickness of the disk.
 By combining their results with other datasets, they were able to constrain the temperature, gas and dust abundances throughout the disk.
 They were also able to measure how these quantities vary with distance from the star, in particular in the key zone from about five to twenty astronomical units where giant planets are expected to form (one AU is the average distance of the Earth from the Sun).

-Reference: “Mass Inventory of the Giant-Planet Formation Zone in a Solar Nebula Analogue,” Ke Zhang, Edwin A. Bergin, Geoffrey A. Blake, L. Ilsedore Cleeves and Kamber R. Schwarz, Nature Astronomy, 1, 0130, 2017.
+Reference: “Mass Inventory of the Giant-Planet Formation Zone in a Solar Nebula Analogue” by Ke Zhang, Edwin A. Bergin, Geoffrey A. Blake, L. Ilsedore Cleeves and Kamber R. Schwarz, 5 May 2017, Nature Astronomy.